 Demographic trends and migration patterns are difficult to predict, but when comparing household data from aerial photography during 2005/6 with aerial photography during 2009-2011, there appears to be some migration from rural areas to the various urban centers in the district, as well as areas where infrastructure is provided.
-This is consistent with the reality that can be seen in the field.
+This is consistent with the reality that can be seen in the field, where in some rural areas up to 30% of traditional dwellings are abandoned and people have moved to areas where services are provided.